SecUSo/privacy-friendly-werewolf/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The icons used in the navigation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the app logo, the app logo in the navigation drawer and the splash screen icon) copyright [Technische Universtität Darmstadt](www.tu-darmstadt.de) (2016).
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the app logo, the app logo in the navigation drawer and the splash screen icon) copyright [SECUSO](www.secuso.org) (2019).
 The logo used for the notifications is part of the main logo of Privacy Friendly Werewolf.
 All graphics used in the game are licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) and made by Florian Staubach.

 ## Contributors